In surprise move, Trump administration reverses course on barring many foreign students

 The hearing lasted less than four minutes.

-In March, U.S. Immigration and Customs Enforcement (ICE) waived rules for international students on F-1 and M-1 visas that limit the number of online courses foreign students can take if they want to remain in the United States.
-The move came as schools shuttered campuses in response to the spreading coronavirus and public health lockdowns.
+The controversy began after U.S. Immigration and Customs Enforcement (ICE) said it would re-instate rules for international students on F-1 and M-1 visas that limit the number of online courses foreign students can take if they want to remain in the United States.
+Those rules had been temporarily waived due to the public health crisis.
+Many academic institutions assumed they would be extended, not rolled back.

-The July 6 ICE guidance said foreign students could stay if their programs were in-person or offered a mix of online and on-campus instruction, but many universities had not yet settled on plans for the fall.
+The DHS official, who spoke on condition of anonymity, said the details of any future regulation on this issue remain under discussion.

+In particular, DHS officials are still deciding whether to treat students already in the United States differently than students seeking to enter the country for the first time, according to the official.

+“In the midst of an economic and public health crisis, we don’t need the federal government alarming Americans or wasting everyone’s time and resources with dangerous policy decisions,” Becerra said.

+ICE and the U.S. Department of Justice did not immediately respond to a request for comment.

-Reporting by Mica Rosenberg in New York; Additional reporting by Mimi Dwyer in Los Angeles and Ted Hesson in Washington D.C.; Editing by Ross Colvin, Peter Cooney and Jonathan Oatis
+Reporting by Mica Rosenberg in New York and Ted Hesson in Washington D.C; Additional reporting by Mimi Dwyer in Los Angeles; Editing by Ross Colvin, Peter Cooney and Jonathan Oatis